Dog Head Components

 The foreface or muzzle is the whole of the upper area from the eyes to the nose including the lips.
 It is sometimes also referred to as the face.

-When the muzzle or flews look thick or padded, this is called cushioning - for example the Tibetan Spaniel shown here.
-This cushioning gives the dog a soft expression.
+When the muzzle or flews look thick or rounded on each side of the nostril, this padding is called cushioning - for example the Tibetan Spaniel shown here.
+Cushioning gives the dog a soft expression.

-Technically the lower lips are that potion of the skin closest to the mouth cavilty that is devoid of hair.
+Technically the lower lips are that portion of the skin closest to the mouth cavity that is devoid of hair.
 The lower lips blend into the skin of the chin while upper lips blend into the skin that covers the top teeth.

 References and Further Reading